Skycker/round-city-round/README.md

 round-city-round
 ================

-This is a small game which models a tiny city and behaviour of its cityzens.
+This is a small game which models a tiny city and behaviour of its citizens.

 ###Plot